 After filing the FAFSA and exhausting all other possibilities for federal loans and grants for you and your parents, you might still need additional financing through private or alternative loan programs offered by banks.
 Through FASTChoice, you can find more information.

-The U.S. Department of Education has a Direct Loan Program that provides you and your parents with affordable, low-interest loan options to help finance the your education.
+The U.S. Department of Education has a Direct Loan Program that provides you and your parents with affordable, low-interest loan options to help finance your education.

-This loan is in your name only, but you are not required to have financial need to qualify.
+Unsubsidized Loan – This loan is in your name only, but you are not required to have financial need to qualify.
 The borrower is responsible for paying the interest on this loan.
 Maximum loan amounts are shown below.

 |Dependent Students||Maximum Loan||Subsidized Loan||Unsubsidized Loan|